All Episodes

 I want to say something about class envy here, too.

-You know, the Democrats have had this class envy uh card that they've played all the time, the rich, and they still do.
+You know, the Democrats have had this class envy card that they've played all the time, the rich, and they still do.

-But I want to share with you some thoughts here, uh, my friends, on why class envy is not only a waste of time, but it's actually counterproductive.
+But I want to share with you some thoughts here, my friends, on why class envy is not only a waste of time, but it's actually counterproductive.

-What let me ask you a question.
+Let me ask you a question.

-What is what is the driving force?
+What is the driving force?

-Profit exactly right, the hope of making a profit, and that does not mean somebody's heartless.
+And that does not mean somebody's heartless.

-It doesn't mean somebody is cold and cruel.
+It doesn't mean somebody's cold and cruel.

 It means somebody wants to go into business for something reason that they love, provide a service, a product or whatever, and they want it to be worth their while financially.